 Designing the Environment, Not Just the Apps

 Some of the most effective focus changes don’t involve any app at all.
-Physical environment design, putting your phone in another room, enabling grayscale mode, and clearing your desktop, produces immediate friction without requiring willpower.
+Physical environment design – putting your phone in another room, enabling grayscale mode, clearing your desktop – produces immediate friction without requiring willpower.
 The path of least resistance shifts slightly, and over time, that shift compounds.

 The same principle applies digitally: fewer open tabs, closed apps not in use, and a single clear task visible on screen.
 Reducing the number of competing stimuli means your brain has less to filter, and more cognitive energy left for actual work.